prog4biol/soc2020/README.md

 ### Part 4: Searching for Genes with GO terms
 ***

-__Are any of our up- or down-regualted genes involved in a process I am super interested in?__
+__Are any of our up- or down-regualted genes involved in a process you are super interested in?__

 Of our most signficant up- and down-regualted genes, are any involved in stem cell proliferation (GO:0072089) or pigmenation (GO:0043473)?